applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 ...     times.append(min(timeit.Timer(get_time_function(seq_length)).repeat(repeat=3, number=3)))
 ```

-If we look at the run times, we can see that they are increasing with increasing sequence lengths.
+If we look at the run times, we can see that they are increasing with increasing sequence lengths:

 ```python
 >>> for seq_length, t in zip(seq_lengths, times):
 ...     print("%d\t%1.4f sec" % (seq_length, t))
 ```

-That's expected, but what we care about is how they're increasing.
-Can we use this information to project how well this alignment would work if our sequences were much longer?
+That's probably to be expected, but what we care about is how the runtimes are increasing as a function of sequence length.
+Ultimately, we'd like to get an idea of how useful alignment would be in practice if our sequences were much longer, and specifically if sequence length might ultimately make sequence alignment too slow.
 This is where plotting becomes useful.

 ```python
 >>> import matplotlib.pyplot as plt